 On October 27, 2018, a gunman armed with an assault rifle and several handguns, entered the Tree of Life synagogue in Pittsburgh, PA and opened fire.
 Described as the deadliest attack on the Jewish community in the U.S., at least 11 congregants were killed and four police officers and two others were wounded.
-It is believed to be the deadliest attack on the U.S. Jewish Community in history.
+It was the deadliest attack on the U.S. Jewish Community in history.

 Anti-Semitism in the Headlines: Talking about Pittsburgh.
 Watch here.

 - Deadly Shooting at the Tree of Life Synagogue (high school)

 - Anti-Semitic Incidents: Being an Ally, Advocate and Activist (middle and high school)

 - Swastikas and Other Hate Symbols (high school)

 - The Alt Right and White Supremacy (high school)

 Educator and Parent/Family Discussions

 - Empowering Young People in the Aftermath of Hate: Tools, tips and strategies for what educators and family members can do to help young people discuss and deal with the aftermath of hate-inspired events.
 (In English and Spanish)